briggsprashar/504_Flaskstarter/README.md

 > Attempted to embed an iframe but could not because, for security reasons, both VSCODE and Github disallow certain raw HTML tags including `iframe`.

+> The `target="_blank"` attribute, that opens the video in a new tab, is ignored from the html code for both video.
+It seems Github disallows it.

 <details>
   <summary>Video 1: Azure VM ☁️</summary>
 <br />